Michael Corbett (judge): Legal career

 Corbett began his legal career when he read in the chambers of Marius Diemont for about six months before commencing practice.
 He made rapid progress, practising before Maritime/Admiralty Courts and Testamentary Courts, taking silk in 1963.
 In 1965, he was appointed as a Chamber Judge to the Bench of the Cape Provincial Division, hearing chamber matters and summary suits, and made Judge of Appeal in 1974, hearing mainly admiralty/maritime (including marine insurance and contract) and testamentary appeals.
 During this time, he made huge contribution to the South African legal system by co-authoring the standard textbook on the law of succession and the law of carriage by sea.
 He was appointed chief justice in 1989 and served with great distinction.
 In 1990, he delivered the 35th Annual Hoernlé Lecture at the Institute of Race Relations where he advocated for a supreme constitution and justiciable Bill of Rights.
 As Chief Justice of South Africa, he delivered the opening speech at the inaugural session of Codesa in December 1991 that began the negotiations for a new constitutional order for all South Africans.

 Retirement

 Although reaching the statutory retirement age of 70 in 1993, his term of office was twice extended.
 He finally retired in June 1996.
 He was a chairman of the Rondebosch Boys Schools Education Trust.

 Tributes

-On Corbett's retirement with a state banquet in 1996, former President of South Africa Nelson Mandela stated that:
+On Corbett's retirement with a state banquet in 1996, then President of South Africa Nelson Mandela stated that:

 His contribution is not easily encompassed.
 He has achieved distinction as legal scholar, as writer, as advocate and as a judicial officer.
 Throughout his career a passion for justice and a sensitivity to racial discrimination were combined with intellectual rigour and clarity of thought.

 Five honorary degrees of Doctor of Laws (LLD) have been bestowed upon him: